What is community-based tourism?

 2. Train locals in tourism

 Interacting with travellers from different cultures can be a challenge for local communities.
 It’s important to learn communities how to communicate with travellers.
 How and which information to share and to make them feel welcome.
-Always use guides from the community itself as they will know all the ins and outs of the community.
-It will also ensure the profits stay in the community.
+Always use guides from the community itself as they know all the ins and outs of the community.
+This also ensures the profits stay in the community.

 3. Create independency